 - Thrombocytopenia and anemia (low red cell count)

 - This phase can last months to years

 - Reduction in red and white blood cell counts

-According to The University of Wisconsin, progression to subacute and chronic disease is generally attributed to an ineffective immune response on the part of the dog.
-German Shepherd dogs appear to be predisposed to the severe, chronic form of disease.
+Progression to subacute and chronic disease may be attributed to an ineffective immune response on the part of the dog.
+German Shepherds appear to be predisposed to the severe, chronic form of disease.

-- Most commonly, a presumptive diagnosis is made when clinical signs lead to a high level of suspicion.
+- A presumptive diagnosis may be made when clinical signs and a history of exposure to the tick vector lead to a high level of suspicion.

-- Monocytes, a kind of white blood cell, can occasionally help with diagnostics.
+- Monocytes, a kind of white blood cell, can occasionally help with diagnosis.

-- Confirmation may require using an ELISA test that also looks for anaplasma, Lyme disease, and heartworm infection.
-PCR testing is also becoming commonly available.
+- Confirmation may require using an anitbody test such as an ELISA that also looks for Anaplasma, Lyme disease, and heartworm infection.
+Polymerase chain reaction (PCR) to look for the organism’s DNA footprint is also commonly available.

 Treatment should be maintained for at least 4 weeks.

 There is no available vaccine and the best ways to prevent these infectious bites are with year-round tick repellents, thorough body checks after being outside, and proper removal of ticks.